snekkalapudi/music-site-googleappengine/README.md

-Music upload and plan them using BlobStore.
+Music upload and play them using BlobStore.

 Demo of this app is at : http://music-worlds.appspot.com/